 Conditions

 Headaches are one of the most common health complaints, affecting millions of people worldwide.
 Whether you experience occasional tension headaches or frequent, debilitating pain, understanding the nature of headaches and how to manage them is crucial for improving your quality of life.
-In this comprehensive guide, we'll explore the types of headaches, their causes, and effective strategies for relief and prevention.
+In this comprehensive guide, we'll explore the types of headaches, their causes, and go over effective natural remedies for headache relief and medical treatment options when needed.

 What Are Headaches?